tokoinofficial/t-chain-payment-sdk/README.md

   ...
 </array>
 ```
-* WALLET_SCHEME: it's query scheme of wallet app that you want to interact with, we will use it to create deeplink also
+* WALLET_SCHEME: It's a query scheme of a wallet app integrated with T-Chain Payment SDK.
+To interact with the My-T Wallet app, which is the first wallet app integrated with T-Chain Payment SDK, you can use the query scheme mtwallet

 #### How To Use